great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

                 suite = context.create_expectation_suite("insert_your_expectation_suite_name_here")

-        There are two paths you can follow from here on out.
-If you are reading a csv from disk, follow the first (a).
-If you already have a dataframe, follow the second (b).
+        There are two paths you can follow for step 2.
+If you are reading a csv from disk, follow the first 2(a).
+If you already have a DataFrame, follow the second 2(b).

         2(a).
-Construct a batch
+Construct a Batch

             .. code-block:: python

                 batch = ge.read_csv("insert_path_to_your_csv_here", expectation_suite=suite)

         2(b).
-Construct batch_kwargs and get a batch
+Construct batch_kwargs and get a Batch

-            batch_kwargs describe the data you plan to validate.
-Here we are using a datasource you have configured and passing in a DataFrame under the ``"dataset"`` key.
+            ``batch_kwargs`` describe the data you plan to validate.
+Here we are using a datasource you have configured and are passing in a DataFrame under the ``"dataset"`` key.

             .. code-block:: python